elunna/hackem/hackem_changelog.md

 - wand of secret door detection: Detects traps and portals.

+### Grass

+    - Pulled from SpliceHack/xNetHack, we now have lush grass in the dungeon!
+    - Grass appears sparsely in the early levels, peaks around level 15, and then tapers off after level 22.
+    - Hidey monsters can use grass as concealment.
+    - Fire scorches away grass and reverts it to normal floor

+### Blood

+    - Also pulled from Splice.
+    - When monsters are killed, they have a chance to spray blood in a random direction and color a tile red.
+No real effect on gameplay, purely aesthetic.
+    - Spraying bloody tiles with a ray of water (ie: from a wand of water) will clear the tile of it's blood.

 ### Toilets:

 	- I know toilets are a bit silly, but I have enhanced them so they are more